 The Fort Worth brain injury attorneys at The Law Firm of Aaron A. Herbert see the devastating nature of brain injuries in clients every year.
 We stand by family members at every step of the journey, providing compassionate guidance and serving as relentless legal advocates.
-Texas has some of the best brain injury facilities in the country including the Baylor Institute for Rehabilitation in Dallas.
+Texas has some of the best brain injury facilities in the country including the Baylor Institute for Rehabilitation.

 We can help you find the care your loved one needs.
 While you focus on the recovery process, we will use all our resources to hold the responsible party legally accountable.
 Those who suffer from preventable traumatic brain injuries deserve the care and support necessary for a maximum possible recovery.

 Brain injuries can arise from repetitive low-impact blows to the head that commonly arise in athletes and fighters.
 They can also arise from a single and significant blunt force trauma or a penetration injury.
 Non-traumatic brain injuries often involve chemical overdoses or a prolonged lack of oxygen to the brain.
 The location, type of force, and amount of tissue damaged during the incident will determine how brain injury symptoms manifest in the future.